Aiming for factor4 of molding factories

 2023.03.17

-Reduction in part weight has always been one of the important challenges for the molding industry.
-Reducing the weight of automobiles, aircraft, and plastic products (for example, containers and pallets used to transport goods) will improve fuel efficiency and reduce CO2 emissions.
+Reducing the weight of molded products has been one of the most important issues for the molding industry.
+Reducing the weight of automobiles, aircrafts, and plastic products (for example, containers and pallets used to transport goods) will improve fuel efficiency and reduce CO2 emissions.
 In the housing and construction industry, the weight reduction of building materials improves earthquake resistance.
 Electronic devices and medical equipment reduce the burden when moving and using them. be connected.

 For molding manufacturers, this also leads to a reduction in the amount of resin used, as well as lower raw material and production costs.
 In particular Reduction in part weight has become an even more important theme due to the recent global SDGs efforts and the energy situation such as soaring fuel prices.